Donating Complex Assets

 What are the benefits of giving complex assets?

-When complex assets are transferred to a Donor Advised Fund before they are sold, the donor generally does not incur capital gains taxes.
+When complex assets are transferred to a Donor Advised Fund before they are sold, the client generally does not incur capital gains taxes.
 And because The Foundation is a public charity, you will receive the maximum tax deduction allowed by law for your donation.** As complex assets are often the most highly appreciated assets, they usually result in the most significant gifts.

 From an estate planning perspective, donating complex assets can simplify your estate and reduce or eliminate estate taxes.